lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     mass 1 28.0855 # Si
     mass 2 15.999 # O

-..  container:: justify

 So far, the input is very similar to what was seen in the previous tutorials.
-Some basic parameters are defined (*units*, *atom_style* and *masses*), and
-    the *.data* file is imported by the *read_data* command.
+Some basic parameters are defined (*units*, *atom_style* and *masses*), and the *.data* file is imported by the *read_data* command.
 Now, let us copy three crucial lines into the *input.lammps* file:

 ..  code-block:: lammps